-US Ed's definition of "evidence-based" includes three levels of evidence specific to the activity

-Level 1 Strong Evidence

-At least 1 well-designed and well-implemented experimental study (i.e. randomized) links the activity to the outcome

-Moderate Evidence

-At least 1 well-designed and well-implemented quasi-experimental study (i.e. matched) links the activity to the outcome

-Promising Evidence

-At least 1 well-designed and well-implemented correlational study with statistical controls for selection bias links the activity to the outcome
+LEVEL 1 At least 1 well-designed and well-implemented strong experimental study (i.e. randomized) links the evidence activity to the outcome US Ed's definition of "evidence-based" includes three levels of LEVEL 2 At least 1 well-designed and well-implemented evidence specific to the moderate quasi-experimental study (i.e. matched) links the activity evidence activity to the outcome LEVEL 3 At least 1 well-designed and well-implemented promising correlational study with statistical controls for evidence selection bias links the activity to the outcome under evaluation

+There is a rationale based on other high-quality research findings or positive evaluation that the activity, strategy, or intervention is likely to improve other relevant outcomes; and

+There are ongoing efforts to examine the effects of such activity, strategy, or intervention.

-US Ed's definition of "evidence-based" includes activities not yet supported by specific evidence
+US Ed's definition of "evidence-based" activities not yet supported by specific evidence